The Workers Compensation Independent Review Service

 An independent review can be requested if:

-• the reviewable decision was made on or after 3 December 2019 and has gone through the conciliation process at the Accident Compensation Conciliation Service (ACCS); and
+• the reviewable decision was made on or after 3 December 2019 and has gone through the conciliation process at the Workplace Injury Commission (WIC); and

-• within 2 years of the date of the Genuine Dispute Outcome Certificate issued by the ACCS;
+• within 30 days of the date of the Genuine Dispute Certificate (GDC) issued by the Workplace Injury Commission (WIC) after conciliation; and

 Case study